 The Silent World of Nicholas Quinn

-This early novel has a particularly clever gambit based on hearing loss (with which Dexter himself is afflicted) and is probably my favourite overall;
+This early novel has a particularly clever gambit based on hearing loss (with which Dexter himself was afflicted) and is probably my favourite overall.

 Last Seen Wearing

 Great fun as it features almost a ‘reductio ad absurdum’ of the Morse and Lewis dynamic as they virtually compete in coming up with one complex explanation after another as new facts are revealed and yet are not quite able to nail the elusive murderer.
 Changed to remarkable effect on TV, even to the extent of altering the identity of the murderer; both versions are excellent in their own way.

 Dexter’s final Morse novel is not his best but as one of the very few examples of an author deciding to bump off his primary character it is well deserving of praise – and it certainly left me with a lump in my throat.